SUNY Plattsburgh Radio Production Students Earn Top Honors in National Competition

 The Center for International Disaster Information hosts the contest, Public Service Announcements for International Disasters, or PSAid, asking students from across the country to create radio and print announcements that demonstrate how the most efficient and effective way to help international disaster victims is to give cash, rather than in-kind donations.

 Kyle Egna, a sophomore from Niskayuna, N.Y., majoring in audio production, won the first place award of $3,000 for his radio PSA, “Cash Is Best to Help Disaster Victims.”
-Listen now.

 James Switser, a junior audio production major from Plattsburgh, placed second in the radio division, earning a $1,500 prize for his PSA, “Roving Reporter Paul.”
-Listen now.

 Valerie Ashline, a senior from Plattsburgh majoring in audio production, placed third in the same division, earning $750 for her entry, “Show That You Care.”
-Listen now.

 “I rearranged my syllabus in advanced radio production so that we would be covering material relating to properly crafting public service announcements,” said Timothy Clukey, associate professor in communication studies.
 “Students completed their projects with CIDI as their target client.”